 Al Timon – Fondamenta degli Ormesini, 2754

-Al Timon is probably the most ‘hip’ of Venice’s bàcari.
-It’s in an area of Venice that’s far enough away from all of the main tourist attractions, and thus attracts a young, local crowd.
-They’ve got an enormous case that’s filled with different cicchetti each day, but the best ones go quick so don’t arrive too late.
-They’ve also got a little barge moored just outside on the canal, so if it’s a sunny day stake a claim and enjoy living the dream.
+Al Timon is probably the most ‘hip’ Venetian bàcaro.
+It’s in an area of Venice that’s far enough away from all of the main tourist attractions, and attracts a younger local crowd.
+They’ve got an enormous counter inside that’s filled with different cicchetti each day, but the best ones go quick so don’t arrive too late.
+There’s also a little barge moored just outside on the canal which is owned by them, so if it’s a sunny day stake a claim on the water and enjoy living the dream.
+They also have a (very small!) restaurant inside which does incredible steaks.
+For more info check out my post on Venetian restaurants.

 Alla Vedova – 3912